dev-sams/tinybeans-exercise/README.md

 # Tinybeans Evaluation

-**Congratulations on making it to the next round!**

-Download the contents of this repo, and complete the assignment according to the details below.
-Once complete, upload publicly to your Git provider of choice (Github/Gitlab/Bitbucket) and share the repository link with the tinybeans team.

 NOTE: If you are on windows, make sure to clone the repo using `git clone git@github.com:tinybeanskids/tinybeans-backend-project.git --config core.autocrlf=input` to avoid issues starting up